Tammy Lynn Sytch: Early life

 Sytch was born to parents of American and Russian origin.
 Sytch grew up in a strict family, with a father retired from the United States Navy.
-Sytch graduated from Cedar Ridge High School in Old Bridge Township, New Jersey in 1990.
+Raised in Old Bridge Township, New Jersey, Sytch graduated from Cedar Ridge High School in 1990.
 Upon entering Smoky Mountain Wrestling in 1993, her fictional "in-character" storyline presented her as having come from studying pre-law at Wellesley College in Massachusetts.
 She then switched to pre-med at the University of Tennessee, with the ambition to be a plastic or orthopedic surgeon.
 During her first year of college, she worked as a freelance photographer.